jayway/webpack-lab/resolvers/README.md

 },
 ```

-Above means that we can import modules directly from above folders.
+Above means that we can import modules directly from these folders.
 The reason we could import React directly from node_modules in earlier exercises is because webpack resolves node_modules with the default config like this:

 ```javascript
 resolve: {